wavexx/python-bond/README.rst

 Javascript
 ----------

-Javascript is supported through `NodeJS <http://nodejs.org/>`_, which uses the V8 engine.
+Javascript is supported through `Node.js <http://nodejs.org/>`_, which uses the V8 engine.

 Requirements:

-* Only NodeJS v0.10.29 has been tested.
-On Debian/Ubuntu, the required package is simply called ``nodejs``.
+* Only Node.js v0.10.29 has been tested.
+On Debian/Ubuntu, the required package
+  is simply called ``nodejs``.

 Limitations:

 * Currently, the code expects an unix-like environment with ``/dev/stdin`` to perform synchronous I/O.

+* Since there's no distinction between "plain" objects (dictionaries) and any other object, almost everything will be silently serialized.
+Define a custom ``toJSON`` property on your objects to control this behavior.

 Common limitations